Overflow Incontinence - Topic Overview

 of fullness in the bladder even after urination.

 - A urine stream that stops and restarts during

 - Difficulty urinating even while feeling the urge to

 into the bladder through the urethra.
-Different types of catheters exist for
+Different types of catheters include:

-Surgery may be needed to correct problems that result in overflow
+- Surgery.
+Surgery may be needed to correct problems that cause overflow

 incontinence, such as obstructions or abnormal growths in the urinary tract.